mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 (T/M) Weekly Timer: O1 output becomes logic(1) for the selected day and time intervals.

-(T/M) Yearly Timer: It is used to generate a logical (1) output between two selected time intervals of the year.
+(T/M) Yearly Timer: It is used to generate a logic(1) output between two selected time intervals of the year.

 (T/M) Astronomical Timer: Sunset and sunrise time is calculated by using the latitude and longitude values.

-(T/M) System Seconds: The system second block shows the PLC’s real time clock’s second value.
+(T/M) System Seconds: The system second block shows the PLC's real time clock's second value.

-(T/M) System Miliseconds: System Milliseconds" block reads the millisecond value from the moment the PLC starts to operate.
+(T/M) System Miliseconds: System Milliseconds block reads the millisecond value from the moment the PLC starts to operate.

-(T/M) System HHMM: System HHMM block shows the PLC’s real time clock’s hours and minutes value.
+(T/M) System HHMM: System HHMM block shows the PLC's real time clock's hours and minutes value.

-(T/M) System DayOfWeek: System day of week shows PLC’s real time clock’s week of day.
+(T/M) System DayOfWeek: System day of week shows PLC's real time clock's week of day.

-(T/M) System DayOfMonth: The system day of month block shows PLC’s real time clock’s day of month.
+(T/M) System DayOfMonth: The system day of month block shows PLC's real time clock's day of month.

-(T/M) System DayOfYear: The system day of year block shows PLC’s real time clock’s day of year value.
+(T/M) System DayOfYear: The system day of year block shows PLC's real time clock's day of year value.

-(T/M) System Month: System Month block shows PLC's real time clock’s month of year value.
+(T/M) System Month: System Month block shows PLC's real time clock's month of year value.

-(T/M) System Year: System Year Block shows PLC's real time clock’s year value.
+(T/M) System Year: System Year Block shows PLC's real time clock's year value.

-(T/M) Save Time: It is used to set the PLC’s time and date within the logic project.
+(T/M) Save Time: It is used to set the PLC's time and date within the logic project.

 (T/M) NTP Syncronise Block: It is used to synchronize the PLC clock.